‘THE TIME OF THE DOCTOR’

 Jenna Coleman is lovely as Clara Oswald.
 Clara gets on well with Matt Smith’s Doctor.
 I enjoyed it when Clara and the Doctor talk about regeneration as they look out to see the sunrise.
 I liked it when Clara hugs her Gran and found it so lovely when she pleads the Time Lords to help the Doctor.

-The story’s guest cast are good.
+The story’s guest cast is good.
 Orla Brady guest stars as Tasha Lem, the Doctor’s old acquaintance who tends to flirt with him.
 There’s also James Buller as Clara’s Dad; Elizabeth Rider as Linda; Shiela Reid as Clara’s Gran and Jack Hollington as young Barnable, who is loyal to the Doctor on Trenzalore.

 Talking about the monsters, I found this a problem.
 There are too many monsters to contend with and it makes the story very convoluted.
 It’s like one of those ‘Spider-Man 3’ situations where the hero is faced with too many monsters and allows little room for the story and characters to develop.